$H^\infty$-calculus for semigroup generators on BMO: Introduction

 The classical BMO norm of a function $f\in L^1({\Bbb R}^n,\frac1{1+|x|^2}dx)$ can be defined as

-BMO spaces associated with semigroup generators have been intensively studied recently (e.g. \cite{DY05} and the after-works).
+BMO spaces associated with semigroup generators have been intensively studied recently (e.g. \cite{DY05} and the subsequent works ).
 When a cubic-BMO is available, one can often compare it with the semigroup BMO and they are equivalent in many cases.
-In this article, we follow the approach from \cite{JM12,M08} and consider the BMO$(\sqrt L)$-(semi)norm defined similarly to (\ref{BMOPoi}), merely replacing $\Delta$ with the studied semigroup generator $L$.
+In this article, we consider the BMO$(\sqrt L)$-(semi)norm studied in \cite{JM12,M08}, which are defined similarly to (\ref{BMOPoi}), merely replacing $\Delta$ with the semigroup generator $L$.
 The corresponding space BMO$(\sqrt L)$ interpolates well with $L^p$-spaces when the semigroup is symmetric Markovian (see Lemma \ref{JM12}).

 Under the assumptions of our main theorem, we also study semigroup-BMO spaces $BMO(L^\alpha), 0<\alpha<1$ and prove that they are all equivalent.
 We further prove that the imaginary power $L^{is}$ is bounded on the associated semigroup-BMO space $BMO(L^\alpha)$ with a bound $\lesssim (1+|s|)^{|\frac32|}\exp(|\frac {|\pi s|}2|)$ (see (\ref{Lis}),(\ref{Lisp})).
-This complements Cowling's $L^p$-estimate (see \cite[Corollary 1]{Co83}) and fixes a mistake in \cite{JM12} (see the Remark in Section 3).
+This complements Cowling's $L^p$-estimate (see \cite[Corollary 1]{Co83}) and fixes a mistake in \cite{JM12} (see the Remark at the end of Section 3).

 The related topics and estimates on semigroup generators have been studied with geomtric/metric assumptions on the underlying measure space.
 This article is from a functional analysis point of view and tries to obtain a general result by abstract arguments.
 Cowling and Hieber/Pr\"uss's method for their $H^\infty$-calculus results on $L^p$ is based on the transference techniques of Coifman and Weiss, which does not work for non-UMD Banach spaces, such as BMO.
-Our method is to consider the fractional power of the generator to take the advantages of the quasi-monotone property (\ref{quasi}).
-Our argument works well for the noncommutative case, that is, for $L$ that generates a semigroup of completely positive contractions on a semifinite von Neumann algebra.
+Our method is to consider the fractional power of the generator to take advantage of the quasi-monotone property (\ref{quasi}).
+Our argument works well for the noncommutative case, that is for $L$ that generates a semigroup of completely positive contractions on a semifinite von Neumann algebra.

-We analyze a few examples to illustrate our results at the end of the article.
-We use $c$ for an absolute constant which may differs from line to line.
+We analyze a few examples to illustrate our results and demonstrate their applications to Fourier multipliers on non-classical $L^p$ spaces at the end of the article.
+We use $c$ for an absolute constant which may differ from line to line.